This Is My Ultimate Wind-Down Routine To Relax After A Long Day

 Give your body a slow stretch.

 Once you've set the scene, it's time to fold in some healthy movement.
-While exercising right before bed might make it difficult to sleep—one 2019 study in the journal Sports Medicine found that those who did vigorous exercise less than one hour before bed took longer to fall asleep and had poorer sleep quality—stretching is a great way to decompress.
+While exercising right before bed might make it difficult to sleep—one 2019 study in the journal Sports Medicine found that those who did vigorous exercise less than one hour before bed took longer to fall asleep and had poorer sleep quality1—stretching is a great way to decompress.
 I opt for a very simple yoga flow (here's a step-by-step), which includes cat and cow pose, downward dog, child's pose, and a seated position that's perfect for breathwork.

 Stretching is important for overall health, but it's especially vital when it comes to relaxation.
 We actually store stress in the body, and one way to manually release it is through simple yoga flows and stretches like the ones discussed above.
 So while a peaceful ambience may make you feel more relaxed, stretching figuratively presses your body's "chill-out button" as well.